"For I have learned, in whatever state I am, therein to be content" Phillipians 4:11

 Friday ~ Chil dogs (with the left-over chili), over fries, corn on the cob

-Saturday ~ Grilling time (depending on which cut of meat is on sale this week Smile with tongue out
+Saturday ~ Grilling time (depending on which cut of meat is on sale this week

 Sunday ~ visitor’s lunch @ TLC, spaghetti, salad, and homemade rolls (gonna put on some dough before we leave for church in the bread maker to mix and rise)